REPRESENTATIVE OF OVERSEAS BUSINESS – SOLE REPRESENTATIVE

 Intisar has been dealing with the immigration affairs of my family and friends for over 15 years.
 In all these years, the numerous case that he dealt with on my behalf, never have I been on the wrong side of the decision from the relevant government authorities.
 This is due to his detailed understanding of each and every aspect of the immigration law, case file presentation skills and right advice at the right time.
 And to top all of it you get an excellent service at a cost effective rate from one of the best solicitors.
 I have already recommended him to a lot of my friends and will not hesitate to recommend anyone else who want a quality advice in these delicate matters.
 All the best and thank you very much for your help Intisar.

 In fact, for any business based overseas wishing to extend their setup in the EEA market and plan to open their business in the UK, we can help achieve their proposed business venture.
-Our UK Immigration lawyer have vast experience in advising on Sole Representative visa application in the UK.
+Our UK Immigration lawyer in London has vast experience in advising on an overseas representative visa application in the UK.

-The prospective Sole Representative needs to provide documentary evidences to establish:
+The prospective Sole Representative needs to provide documentary evidence to establish:

 That he is recruited and employed outside the UK by the employer they intend to represent in the UK

 That he intends to work full time for the parent company and does not intend to take any other employment

 That he is applying to be the Sole Representative in the UK of an overseas employer who intends to establish and operate a registered branch or wholly-owned subsidiary of that overseas business in the UK and that branch or subsidiary will operate in the same type of business activity as the overseas business